 Full-Time RVing in Syracuse

 Full-time RV living is prohibited in Syracuse outside of established RV campgrounds, resorts, or parks.
-There are, however, several perks to living in your RV in Syracuse, including an eminently affordable cost of living, varied museums and galleries, and the Great New York State Fair every year.
+There are several perks to living in your RV in Syracuse.
+It has an affordable cost of living, varied museums and galleries, and the Great New York State Fair every year.

 RVing in Syracuse FAQs